More on the missing (in the public media at least) ADD connection with crystal meth.

 “One third of the subjects (32%) who began using between the ages of 10 and 15 reported doing so because of the calming effect that methamphetamine had on them.
 These participants were classified using the Wender Utah Rating Scale as having ADHD symptomatology.
 No other age group included such a large number of participants with ADHD symptomatology.

 So 1/3rd of teens using meth in that study had ADHD.
 Only 8% of kids & 5% of adults have ADHD.

 It also helped the ADDers focus.
 Well that’s what ADHD stimulant medications also do, only they aren’t made from drano and paint thinner and while they have some side effects, becoming psychotic, and schizophrenic aren’t part of them.

 This detailed clinical article on Emedicine discusses the toxicity of Meth and mention it affects not only dopamine but 2 other neurotransmitters involved with ADD, norepinephrine and serotonin see the Pathophysiology section.

-Here’s what Wendy Richardson, an addiciton specialist and the author of When Too Much Isn’t Enough: Ending the Destructive Cycle of AD/HD and Addictive Behavior says
+Here’s what Wendy Richardson, (from ADD Resources post deleted but see a similar one on her own website) an addiction specialist and the author of When Too Much Isn’t Enough: Ending the Destructive Cycle of AD/HD and Addictive Behavior says

 The problem is that self-medicating works at first.
 It provides the person with ADHD relief from their restless bodies and brains.
 For some, drugs such as nicotine, caffeine, cocaine, diet pills and “speed” enable them to focus, think clearly and follow through with ideas and tasks.
 Others chose to soothe their ADHD symptoms with alcohol and marijuana.